khaloui-Salaheddine/animated-navigation/README.md

 ## 🦉 Main information

-Little project to set up animated navigation in Html, CSS and Vanilla JavaScript.
+Little project to set up animated navigation in Html, CSS and  JavaScript.

 The project goal: